PaVoS-TECO/java-mqtt-kafka-bridge/README.md

 - `frostServerURI`: the URI from which to get the MQTT messages of the FROST-Server.
 Requires `tcp://` as protocol.
 Usually port 1883.
 - `kafkaBrokerURI`: the URI to which to send Kafka records.
 With Kafka Landoop, use the port defined under "Kafka Broker".
 Usually port 9092 and `http://` as protocol.
 - `schemaRegistryURI`: the URI from which to get Avro schemas.
 With Kafka Landoop, use the port defined under "Schema Registry".
 Usually port 8081 and `http://` as protocol.
-- `schemaId`: the ID of the schema to use.

 ## Further information
 - Use `Ctrl+C` to terminate the program.
 This ensures that the MQTT Client and Kafka Producer disconnect properly.